 As we try to cope with the current workings of the world, many of us are actively trying to bridge the gap.
 From upskilling individuals to engaging them or preparing platforms to extend access to more and more people, we are working towards a society that will come out more inclusive.
-Thanks to the broad reach of the internet, it is now possible to interact and share ideas with anyone anywhere.
+Thanks to the internet’s broad reach, it is now possible to interact and share ideas with anyone anywhere.

-One of the many reasons people do not attend webinars is usually because they forget.
-And one of the many ways we, as hosts, can do to remind them is by sending periodic emails reminding them why they should attend.
+One of the many reasons people do not attend webinars is they forget.
+And one of the many ways we can do to remind them is by sending periodic emails reminding them why they should attend.

-As event organizers, it is crucial to market a webinar effectively.
-Let’s look at seven different emails you should be sending to your participants.
+As event organizers, it is crucial to market a webinar/virtual event effectively.
+Let’s look at seven different emails that also work as email campaigning templates you should send to your participants.

 Ensure you plug in the link and the date and time of the webinar in the rest of the trailing emails.

 The key is to provide value in your emails, promising them that the webinar would be as or more interactive or educational.
-Those who registered must be aware that they would be walking away from the webinar, with an abundance of knowledge.
+Those who registered must be aware that they would be walking away from the webinar with abundant knowledge.

 In conclusion, follow these tips to ensure that you host a successful webinar.
 Check out speakerengage.com to get access to ready-to-use email templates.
 Sign up for the 100-day free trial or contact us at email@example.com to schedule a demo.